cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Except if said otherwise, random choices in this specification refer to drawing with uniform distribution from a given set (i.e., "random" is short for "uniformly random").
-All sources of randomness SHOULD adhere to the requirements in {{!RFC4086}}.
-Where noted, random choices can be replaced with fresh outputs from a cryptographically strong pseudorandom generator or pseudorandom function.
+Random choices can be replaced with fresh outputs from a cryptographically strong pseudorandom generator, according to the requirements in {{!RFC4086}}, or pseudorandom function.

 The name OPAQUE: A homonym of O-PAKE where O is for Oblivious (the name OPAKE was taken).